Chocolate Chip Cookies

-We love to eat cookies in our household and thankfully I love to bake them.
+We love to eat cookies in our household, and thankfully, I love to bake them.
 This easy chocolate chip cookie recipe is seriously GOOD.

 When I think of a chocolate chip cookie, I want it to be soft, a little bit chewy and filled with chunks of quality chocolate.